mvanbrab/water-level/doc/pictures-transmitter.md

 # Pictures related to the transmitter

+*The pictures shown below give an impression of the original implementation.
+Some modifications were needed to solve the condensation issue explained in [this lesson learned](ll02.md).
+So before trying to reconstruct, have a look at the solution found there!*

 ## The printed circuit board

 **Many thanks to my friend and colleague Dylan who was so kind to mill